 UN envoy for Libya Bernardino Leon (pictured) said the two sides had agreed on a list of candidates, with Fayez Sarraj as the new prime minister of the unity government.

-, after working with more than 150 Libyan personalities from all the regions, finally the moment has come in which we can propose a national unity government," Leon said in Morocco where the talks have been held.
+"After a year of work on this process, after working with more than 150 Libyan personalities from all the regions, finally the moment has come in which we can propose a national unity government," Leon said in Morocco where the talks have been held.

 The deal must now be approved by each of the rival government's parliaments.
 It still faces a number of hurdles, including gaining support of hardliners on both sides and implementation of the deal's provisions.